Discussion Papers 2007.

 competitiveness (?)

-The aim to increase considerably the competitiveness and performance of Slovak
+The aim „to increase considerably the competitiveness and performance of Slovak

-economy by the year 2013 while paying respect to sustainable development“
+economy by the year 2013 while paying respect to sustainable development“ will

 be pursued by means of three strategic priorities: 1) Infrastructure and regional